-These general regulations apply to all examinations and assessments.
+These general regulations apply to all examinations and other assessments requiring invigilation.
 Where responsibility for invigilation has been assumed by a School, the regulations in section 6.3 also apply.

-- 6.1.2 Ratio of Invigilators to students - i One (1) Invigilator is required for each room in which up to 35 students are to sit an examination. - ii Where more than 35 students are to be examined in a room, an additional Invigilator must be present for each additional 35 students (or part thereof). - iii In cases where extra time is granted to students with disabilities or additional needs, the examination will take place in a separate examination room and will be invigilated by a member of the University's Panel of Invigilators (see section 6.2.1). - 6.1.3 Role and responsibilities of Invigilators (see Appendix III, UPR AS121)
+- 6.1.2 Ratio of Invigilators to students for examinations - One (1) Invigilator is required for each room in which up to a maximum of 25 students are to sit an examination. - ii Where more than 25 students are to be examined in a room, an additional Invigilator must be present for each additional 25 students (or part thereof). - In cases where extra time is granted to students with disabilities or additional needs, the examination will take place in a separate examination room and will be invigilated by a member of the University's Panel of Invigilators (see section 6.2.1).